Bukovina District: Geographical location

 However, such intentions were strongly opposed by the local population of Dovhopil region (about 90% of the population were ethnic Ruthenians and Poles), which geographically separated the mostly Romanian Suceava from Transylvania, which forced to abandon this idea.

-The final decision on the future management of the region was made on August 6, 1786, during the stay in Lviv of Joseph II, who liquidated his Patent The Military Administration of Bukovina (as having fulfilled its mission during the transition period) and annexed the Bukovina District (in full) to the Kingdom of Galicia and Volodymyria as the Chernivtsi District, later renamed the Bukovina District.
+The final decision on the future management of the region was made on August 6, 1786, during the stay in Lviv of Joseph II, who liquidated his Patent The Military Administration of Bukovina (as having fulfilled its mission during the transition period) and annexed the Bukovina District (in full) to the Kingdom of Galicia and Lodomeria as the Chernivtsi District, later renamed the Bukovina District.

 Population

 The period of the region's status as a district of the Kingdom of Galicia and Lodomeria is characterized by a significant increase in population, mainly due to immigrants, colonizers and more.
 The tributary was recorded by both the Romanians from Transylvania and the Ruthenians from Galicia.
 Germans, Poles, and mostly Jews came from different regions.
 In 1786, the population of the region was estimated at 91,000 inhabitants.

 Prior to that, the population was rewritten exclusively for a religion that blurred the boundaries between Ruthenians (Ukrainians) and Wallachians (Romanians), generalizing them as Orthodox.
 According to the results of the 1846 census: 180,417 Ruthenians (Ukrainians) were recorded.
 (48.6%), Wallachians (Romanians) - 140,625 people.
 (37.9%), other nationalities (mainly Germans, Jews, Poles) - 50089 people.
 (13.5%).
 Such results were obtained within the Bukovina district as a whole (northern and southern parts).